OpenNMS/opennms-developer-training/docs/foundation/01-system-architecture.md

 ActiveMQ can be used as a message bus between OpenNMS & Minion.

-An instance of ActiveMQ is embedded in the OpenNMS JVM to facilate setup on small installs, however we generally recommend an external ActiveMQ server/cluster or an alternative such as Kafka is used for large installs.
+An instance of ActiveMQ is embedded in the OpenNMS JVM to facilate setup on small installs.
+We generally recommend an external ActiveMQ server/cluster or an alternative such as Kafka for large installs.

 ### Supporting Services - Other